 for option 4, there are companies proposing to remove it, but some companies have expressed the wish to keep it.
 Therefore, it is kept for now. the latest proposal in the thread is copied here.
 For clarity, the deleted option is also kept in tracked change.
 The last FFS is also clarified with the addition of “agreement” after “this”.

-Proposal 8.3: At least for the purpose of both UE-B and UE-A DL-AoD, and with regards to the support of positioning measurements with an expected uncertainty window, study further whether to support the following option:
+Proposal 8.3: At least for the purpose of both UE-B and UE-A DL-AoD, and with regards to the support of positioning measurements with an expected uncertainty window, study further whether to support at most one of the following options:

-Indication of expected DL-AoD/ZoD value and uncertainty (of the expected DL-AoD/ZoD value) range(s) is signaled by the LMF to the UE
+Option 1: Indication of expected DL-AoD/ZoD value and uncertainty (of the expected DL-AoD/ZoD value) range(s) is signaled by the LMF to the UE

-Single ExpectedDL-AoD/ZoD can be provided to the UE for each collocated set of PRS resourcesOption 2: Indication of expected AoD/ZoD value and uncertainty (of the expected AoD/ZoD value) range(s) is signaled by the LMF to the gnodeB
+Single ExpectedDL-AoD/ZoD can be provided to the UE for each collocated set of PRS resources

+Option 3: Indication of expected DL-AoA/ZoA value and uncertainty (of the expected DL-AoA/ZoA value) range(s) is signaled by the LMF to the UE

+Single ExpectedDL-AoA/ZoA can be provided to the UE for each collocated set of PRS resources

 FFS: details of signaling

-FFS: details of signaling

-FFS: Applicability of this to other Positioning methods
+FFS: Applicability of this agreement to other Positioning methods

 fourth round of comments